Activiti/activiti-cloud-full-chart/README.md

 ## Skipping CI

-You want to skip running release pipeline stages, simply add `[ci skip]` to commit message.
+If you want to skip running release pipeline stages, simply add `[ci skip]` to your commit message.

-# activiti-cloud
-Activiti Cloud Parent and BOM (Bill of Materials)
 ## CI/CD

 Running on Travis, requires the following environment variable to be set: